Babithakumari/CodeDev/README.md

 - Provides a real-time preview window that displays the output of the code snippet being edited

+# Preview
+You can view the deployed application [here](https://babithakumari.github.io/CodeDev/)

 # Getting Started with Create React App